 To stay on top, Liferay Portal also contains fixes for state-of-the-art attacks and techniques to improve product security.
 For example, Liferay Portal uses PBKDF2 to store passwords.
 Liferay Portal also contains mitigation for Quadratic Blowup XXE attack, Rosetta Flash vulnerability, Reflected File Download, and other kinds of attacks.

-A full penetration test on the TeamWorXX managed service took place during April 2019.
-The scope of this test included the application as well as the managed infrastructure.
+A full penetration test on the TeamWorXX managed service took place during April 2020.
+The scope of this test included the application as well as the managed infrastructure and the Apps linked to the Knowledge Hub.

 PlaceCube Security policies and procedures are contained in three manuals – User Management Manual, Technical Controls Manual and Management Manual.
 These can be shared with organisations with whom they have NDAs in place.